chuck-huey/chukky-portfolio/posts/how-i-built-my-blog-with-forestry-cms.md

 ## Managing Content

-The sidebar is where you set up your content sections, configure how you store your media files, configure frontmatter, etc. You can setup folders and files that would house your content.
+The sidebar is where you set up your content sections, configure how you store your media files, configure frontmatter, etc. You can set up folders and files that would house your content.

 ![](https://res.cloudinary.com/chuck-huey/image/upload/v1617276985/personal/blog/images/Screenshot_2021-04-01_at_12.35.53_yhhlef.png)

 For example, I have a folder labelled `Blog` on my sidebar which houses my markdown files.
-This folder is synchronized to a folder `posts` on my repo, where my code extracts the markdown for display.
+This folder is synchronized to a folder called `posts`on my repo, where my code processes the markdown for display.

 ## Editor